All Episodes

 And I know that Toyota's 200,000 team members, dealers, and suppliers across America feel the same way.

-However, in the past few months, our customers have started to feel uncertain about the safety of Toyota's vehicle, and I take full responsibility for that.
+However, in the past few months, our customers have started to feel uncertain about the safety of Toyota's vehicle.

-Today I would like to explain to the American people, as well as our customers in the US and around the world, how seriously Toyota takes the quality and safety of its vehicle.
+Today, I would like to explain to the American people, as well as our customers in the U.S. and around the world, how seriously Toyota takes the quality and safety of its vehicle.

 In the name of the company, it's long-standing tradition and pride.